Skip to content

 To be clear, this is not a rigorous theory.
 It is an observation-based framework, and there are cases where it breaks down.

-In late-stage public companies with dispersed shareholders and no strong executive leadership, this model loses predictive power.
-That said, even in such companies, internal convention and institutional habit often serve as the actual drivers of decision-making.
+For late-stage public companies with dispersed shareholders and no strong management, this model loses predictive power.
+That said, even in such companies, internal conventions and institutional habits often end up being the actual drivers of decision-making.

 I am not presenting this as a serious theory.
-A real theory would require building a statistical model with actual data.
+If it were a real theory, it would need a statistical model built on actual data.

 (Twitter blue check)

-X is an almost textbook case of the OX theory.
-What makes it particularly interesting is that X does not simply illustrate "a case ruined by OX" but rather demonstrates both sides of OX simultaneously.
+X is almost a textbook case of the OX theory.
+What makes it interesting is that X does not simply illustrate "a case OX ruined" but shows both sides of OX simultaneously.

-Let's start with the clearest cases where OX beat UX.
+Let's start with the clear cases where OX beat UX.

-The shift in meaning of the blue check is the cleanest example.
+The blue check's change in meaning is the cleanest example.

 a pure UX function.
 Musk turned it into an $8/month subscription badge.
-From the user's perspective, it was the moment a signal became noise.
+From the user's perspective, a signal had become noise.

-Impersonation spiked, and the Eli Lilly free insulin tweet that tanked the company's stock happened shortly afterward.
-This is a decision that could never come out of UX analysis.
+Impersonation surged, and the incident where Eli Lilly's stock dropped after a fake tweet offering free insulin happened shortly after.
+This is a decision that could never have come from UX analysis.

-Forcing his own tweets into algorithmic prominence falls into the same category.
-In February 2023, when his Super Bowl tweet showed lower engagement than Biden's, he reportedly ordered engineers to boost his tweets 1,000x in the algorithm.
-From a UX perspective, this is an obvious harm.
-From an OX perspective, it is perfectly rational.
+Force-boosting his own tweets in the algorithm falls in the same category.
+In February 2023, when his Super Bowl tweets got lower engagement than Biden's, he had engineers boost his own tweets 1,000x in the algorithm.
+From a UX standpoint, this is an obvious loss.
+But from an OX standpoint, it is perfectly rational.

-Renaming it X follows the same logic.
-"Twitter" was a brand asset accumulated over 20 years, used so widely it became a verb.
-Any marketing consultant doing a normal analysis would never recommend discarding that asset.
-But Musk had been fixated on the name X since his x.com days in 1999.
-This was not a decision made through user research; it was the realization of an owner's 25-year-old preference.1
+Renaming it X was no different.
+"Twitter" was a brand asset accumulated over 20 years, so embedded in the culture it had become a verb.
+Any marketing consultant doing a normal analysis would never recommend abandoning it.
+Yet Musk had been obsessed with the name X since his x.com days back in 1999.
+Was this really what users wanted?
+I think it was less about what users wanted and more about a 25-year-old owner's preference finally being realized.
+1

-Musk pushed his OX forward while accepting nearly a 50% drop in ad revenue and a valuation collapse from $44 billion down to the low teens.
-And to some degree, it survived.
-This is the duality of OX.23
+Musk pushed his OX forward even as ad revenue dropped nearly 50% and the valuation collapsed from $44 billion down to the low teens, and he survived, to a degree..
+This is the double-edged nature of OX.23

-Inside Musk's OX there was a small but real UX model:
+Inside Musk's OX there was a small but genuine UX model

-the hypothesis that "the censorship on the old Twitter was a genuine frustration for a subset of users."
+the hypothesis that "the censorship of the old Twitter was a real grievance for a certain segment of users."

-That hypothesis was not a universal UX, but it was a UX for a specific segment.
-So while advertisers left, a portion of the user base became more active, and X keeps rolling along, if only in a zombie state.
-If Musk's OX had been pure self-indulgence,
+This hypothesis was not a universal UX, but it was the UX of a specific segment.
+Advertisers left, but certain user groups became more active, and X has been rolling along even in a zombie state.
+If Musk's OX had been pure self-indulgence

-(e.g., "I like pink, so I'll make the UI pink") it would have collapsed long ago.
+(for example, "I like pink, so I'll make the UI pink"), it would have collapsed long ago.

 The X case shows that the "OX vs. UX dichotomy" is an overstatement.
 The accurate frame is this.

 OX always embeds some UX hypothesis.
-The question is how accurate that hypothesis is and how large a market it applies to.
+The question is how accurate that hypothesis is, and how large a market it applies to.
 Musk's OX had a degree of accuracy, but the applicable market was narrow.
-That's why X sits in a gray zone, neither collapsing nor growing.
+So X sits in a gray zone where it neither collapses nor grows.

 Steve Jobs's OX, by contrast, was both highly accurate and addressed a large market.
-Bezos's OX ("customer obsession") was isomorphic with UX itself.
-The OX held by Korean SI company executives has low accuracy and is aimed at a market that is disappearing.
+Bezos's OX ("customer obsession") was itself isomorphic to UX.
+The OX of Korean SI company executives tends to be low in accuracy, and the market for it is shrinking.

-Summing up to this point, it looks like developers have only two choices: conform to the OX or leave.
+Summarizing so far, it might seem like developers have only two choices: comply with the OX or leave.

-But there is a missing third option: bending the OX in the direction of UX.
+But there is a missing third option: the work of bending OX in the direction of UX.

-This is precisely what good consultants, good PMs, and good senior developers actually do.
+This is what good consultants, good PMs, and good senior developers actually do.

-They expose their own OX in a way that causes other people's OX to align with it.
+They make their own OX visible so that other people's OX aligns with it.

 The core is "designing the desire."

-This doesn't apply only to users; it applies to owners as well.
-What does an owner's desire usually come down to?
-The belief that I am the one choosing.
+This doesn't apply only to users.
+It applies to owners as well.
+What does an owner typically desire?
+The belief that I have the power to choose.

-A well-designed system gives owners that same sense.
+A well-designed system gives the owner that same sense.

-The catch is that the freedom of choice must not be total.
-Give complete freedom and the system quickly unravels: consistency breaks down, and no one can restore the whole.
+However, that freedom of choice should not be absolute.
+Give someone complete freedom and the system breaks down quickly.
+Consistency collapses, and no one can restore the whole.

-The central question is: "Where is the boundary that lets the owner feel they are choosing, while keeping the system from falling apart?"
+The core question is: "Where is the boundary that lets the owner feel they have a choice, while keeping the system from breaking down?"

-This is nearly the only path that satisfies both OX and UX at the same time.
+This is nearly the only path to satisfying both OX and UX at the same time.

-It is not about simply complying with OX, nor about simply advocating for UX, but about redesigning OX's desires into a form that is compatible with UX.
+It is not about simply deferring to OX, nor about simply asserting UX principles, but about redesigning the owner's desire into a form that is compatible with good UX.

-That is the posture a programmer must carry.
+That is the stance a programmer must hold.

 Footnotes